aodn/utilities/pipeline/talend_test/README.md

 ### pipeline_version_2

-- Running a test does not removes.
+- Running a test does not remove logs.

 ## Database